 Don’t Take Your Chances

-In this article, I described how I found myself months ago in a creepy, Soviet-style hospital in Riga, waiting to be seen by a doctor with a painful ear infection.
+Some time ago, I described how I found myself in a creepy, Soviet-style hospital in Riga, waiting to be seen by a doctor with a painful ear infection.

 Even though not a pretty experience, luckily for me I had planned everything in advance before traveling to Riga.
 Apart from my insurance, I had my European Sanitary Card in place, so I could get medical attention and went back home with the right treatment.

-What are the chances of being ill in just these two weeks?
+What are the odds of falling seriously ill during these two weeks?

 That Friday, after coming home late from the co-working center, I started shaking and realized I had a fever of over 39 ºC.
 That’s a lot.
 Long story short, I ended up in the emergencies room of another Hospital, with a severe infection, and was hospitalized until Wednesday.